ASN Aircraft accident Cessna 208B Super Cargomaster N892FE Sacramento International Airport, CA (SMF)

 MSN: 208B0222

-Engines: 1 Pratt & Whitney Canada PT6A-114A
+Engine model:Pratt & Whitney Canada PT6A-114A

-Crew:Fatalities: 0 / Occupants: 1
+Fatalities:Fatalities: 0 / Occupants: 1

-Aircraft damage: Substantial
+Aircraft damage: Substantial, repaired

-Location:Sacramento International Airport, CA (SMF) ( United States of America)
+Location:Sacramento International Airport, CA (SMF) - United States of America

-Phase: Approach (APR)
+Phase: Approach

 Nature:Cargo

-Departure airport:Arcata Airport, CA (ACV/KACV), United States of America
+Departure airport:Arcata Airport, CA (ACV/KACV)

-Destination airport:Sacramento International Airport, CA (SMF/KSMF), United States of America
+Destination airport:Sacramento International Airport, CA (SMF/KSMF)

 Narrative: